mattvenn/kicad/scripts/README.md

 * run ./export_pcb.py - will auto detect kicad_pcb files
 * will auto create an auto-fab directory and zip it

+## problems?

+* run with same version of python that kicad uses (2.7)
+* needs the config.rc in the same directory
+* older version of kicad doesn't know about drill merge option
+* older version of kicad uses board.GetBoundingBox()
+* needs pandoc and latex for pdf output

+## todo

+update the git tag on the board if there is one.

 # processBom.py: Put farnell numbers in schematic

 * `prefs -> options -> template field names`